tanay9098/tanay9098/README.md

 # Hi 👋, I'm Tanay

-💡 A passionate web developer and a data analyst.
+💡 A fullstack developer and a data analyst.

 ---